Catherington Lith

 Did you know?

 The carvings were created by the talented Michael Jones of ‘Man and His Dog Carvings’.
-He was commissioned by Horndean Parish Council to transform the stumps left behind after the necessary tree felling caused by ash die-back disease.
+He was commissioned by Horndean Parish Council to transform the stumps left behind after the necessary tree felling caused by ash die-back disease and was then invited back in 2025 to add four new carvings.

 We are passionate about keeping The Ambling Path as a free resource available to everyone, forever.
 If you have enjoyed using our walking guides, then please consider leaving us a donation.
 This will help to cover our costs as well as rewarding the considerable time and effort needed to maintain the site.
 Thank you.